 Sound is always already there.

 From the moment you were born, you were a free human being, with inviolable rights intact.

-Those rights were attempted to be taken away by the state in the creation of a legal fiction ALL-CAPS name.
+Those rights were subsumed by the state in the creation of a legal fiction ALL-CAPS name.
 This name was created and registered (via your birth certificate) with the Crown Corporation as a form of ownership (hence registration).
-You then became a chattel under the legal system owned by the crown, who from your birth has traded, taxed and denied your sovereignty from this moment onwards.
+You then became a chattel under the legal system owned by The Crown, who from your birth has traded, taxed and controlled your sovereignty from this moment onwards.

 You as a living breathing person, and divine soul encased for a time in a physical body are separate from this legal entity created by your birth certificate.
 The crown constantly forces you to represent this legal entity through its taxes and notices, it’s failed notions of nationhood and community.
 And you consent to this every time you pay a fine or a tax on behalf of this entity.

 You do not own this entity.
 It is owned by The Crown Corporation (The British Queen/King).
 Any attempt to use this name to relate to you, is fraud.

 Correct your status in The Law and start acting as The Executor of your affairs, the occupant of the Office of Executor for your Estate and the Cue Tui Que Vie Trust that is currently in place.

 We are born free on a planet unbounded, sovereign, and unrestricted by human notions of ownership.
 We are born as a direct reflection of the Universal Creator into the brotherhood and sisterhood of Humanity, across all cultures and traditions beyond corporate notions of ownership, division or race.